v-morello/clfd/README.md

 OK
 ```

-Note that if the PSRCHIVE python bindings are not installed, then all PSRCHIVE-related tests will be skipped and you will get something like:
+Note that if the PSRCHIVE python bindings cannot be imported, then all PSRCHIVE-related tests will be skipped and you will get something like:

 ```bash
 $ make tests